MuhammadAbbas01/EDA-California-dataset/README.md

+# California Housing Price Prediction - EDA Project

+## Project Overview

-California Housing Price Prediction - EDA Project Overview An exploratory data analysis (EDA) project to understand factors influencing housing prices in California, using data from the California Housing dataset.
-This analysis includes visualizations and insights into potential predictors for future modeling.
+This project is an exploratory data analysis (EDA) focusing on the California Housing dataset.
+The main goal is to understand factors that influence housing prices in California by examining data trends, distributions, and relationships between variables.
+Insights gained from this analysis are aimed at identifying key predictors for potential future modeling.

-Key Steps Data Cleaning: Handled missing values and outliers.
-Exploratory Analysis: Examined feature distributions, correlations, and trends.
-Visualizations: Used plots to explore relationships between variables.
-Findings Income and Prices: Strong correlation found between median income and housing prices.
-Regional Factors: Identified influential factors affecting prices across different regions.
-Requirements Python 3.8+ Libraries: Pandas, NumPy, Matplotlib, Seaborn Usage Clone this repository and run California_Housing_EDA.ipynb to view the analysis
+## Key Steps

+1. **Data Cleaning**
+   - Addressed missing values and handled outliers to prepare a clean dataset for analysis.

+2. **Exploratory Analysis**
+   - Analyzed distributions of features, correlations between variables, and observed trends within the dataset.

+3. **Visualizations**
+   - Created visual plots to illustrate relationships among variables, enhancing understanding of influential factors.

+## Findings

+- **Income and Prices**
+   - A strong positive correlation was identified between median income and housing prices, suggesting that income is a significant factor in price variations.

+- **Regional Factors**
+   - Certain regional attributes were found to have substantial effects on housing prices across different areas in California.

+## Requirements

+- **Python**: Version 3.8 or above
+- **Libraries**:
+  - `Pandas`
+  - `NumPy`
+  - `Matplotlib`
+  - `Seaborn`